The Personality Profile of North Korean Supreme Leader Kim Jong-Un

 Moreover, Kim Jong-un’s score of 5 on MIDC scale 4 (Accommodating) – a measure of cooperativeness – is comparable to those of recent U.S. presidents (Barack Obama, 7; Bill Clinton, 5; George W. Bush, 4; Donald Trump, 0).

 After close scrutiny of the data and careful examination of the empirical research results, it is concluded that a valid assessment of the military threat posed by North Korea with respect to the U.S. and its allies cannot be conducted without access to classified intelligence and collateral information from individuals personally acquainted with Kim Jong-un throughout his lifespan.
-Nonetheless, research efforts will continue through summer 2017, with updated findings scheduled for release in September 2017.
+Nonetheless, research efforts will continue through 2017, with updated findings scheduled for release early in 2018.

 Update: May 1, 2017